-The City has acknowledged that climate change may bring significant changes to the region, particularly coastal zones, and is participating in a number of projects to better understand the potential risks and opportunities, and to take actions that reduce the City's carbon emissions.
+We have acknowledged that climate change may bring significant changes to the region, particularly coastal zones, and are participating in a number of projects to better understand the potential risks and opportunities, and to take actions that reduce the City's carbon emissions.

-A Coastal Hazard Risk Management Adaption Plan is currently being prepared, with a draft due to be released mid 2019.
+A Coastal Hazard Risk Management Adaption Plan is currently being prepared, with a draft due to be released in 2019.

-To better understand the local risk, the City is working with other local governments to share resources and undertake research.
+To better understand the local risk, we are working with other local governments to share resources and undertake research.

 The Cockburn Sound Alliance is a collaboration between the cities of Cockburn, Fremantle, Kwinana and Rockingham and the Department of Defence.
 The focus of the project is to clarify areas at risk of climate change coastal vulnerability and areas that require further study to understand the risk within the Cockburn Sound, Owen Anchorage and Garden Island east.